mrrauf99/Joke-Zone/README.md

 - **EJS** – HTML templating engine
 - **Joke API** – source of jokes
 - **HTML, CSS, JavaScript** – frontend design

+---

+## 🎯 Thanks
+Thank you for checking out Joke Zone!
+Hope it brings a smile to your day 😄.